-The normal capacity of the oil pan is eight quarts which fills it to the level of the screen in the pan.
-When the oil pan contains this amount the oil level indicator between the two blocks at the rear of the engine (figure 6) shows "Full."
+The normal capacity of the oil pan is nine quarts which fills it to the level of the screen in the pan.
+When the oil pan contains this amount the oil level indicator on the left-hand side of the engine (figure 6) shows "Full."
 The oil level should be checked every 100 to 150 miles and, whenever necessary, enough oil should be added to bring the indicator up to "Full."
 It should never be permitted to drop below "Fill."